-I’m used to the dizziness, drowsiness and confusion that can come with mixing all the medications.
+I’m used to the dizziness, drowsiness, and confusion that can come with mixing all the medications.
 But when my hair started falling out, I was stumped.
 I had never seen THIS on a warning label.
-After a few weeks I couldn’t ignore the problem.
+After a few weeks, I couldn’t ignore the problem.
 I was unclogging the drain 3-4 times during a shower.
 I could knit a sweater with the hair I found on the floor over a week.
 Concerned friends asked if it was “just stress.”
 My standard reply was that I wasn’t stressed until my hair started falling out!

 I was sent to an endocrinologist to find the cause of the testosterone imbalance, with no progress made.
 I was then bounced to my GYN to check for cysts, a common reason testosterone levels will spike.
-Nothing wrong in that department either.
-Another check of my testosterone levels came back normal and we were back to the drawing board.
+There was nothing wrong in that department either.
+Another check of my testosterone levels came back normal, and we were back to the drawing board.
 I was then shuffled to a dermatologist to find ways to preserve the hair I had left.
 With each dead end, my research on wig shops increased.
 I thought for sure I was going to be bald soon.

 Migraines are mostly a silent disease.
 Except for the pained look on my face during an attack, a stranger wouldn’t guess that I deal with this debilitating disease by looking at me.
-Losing my hair was the first outward physical change I experienced that related to the headaches.
+Losing my hair was the first outward physical change I experienced related to the headaches.
 I wish I could say I handled it with grace.
-I had to remind myself that there are so many people who deal with painful physical ailments or cancer treatments and I shouldn’t be so vain about this.
-But as a 32 year-old woman now using men’s strength Rogaine, it was hard to not feel like less of a person.
+I had to remind myself that so many people deal with painful physical ailments or cancer treatments, and I shouldn’t be so vain about this.
+But as a 32-year-old woman now using men’s strength Rogaine, it was hard not to feel like less of a person.

 In order to stop the shedding, I had to transition off the medication.
 I soon realized how vital this preventative was in regulating my headaches.
 As I slowly began to reduce the dosage, the headaches became worse.
 However, the mounds of hair in my trash can began to decrease, a true sign that we had discovered the cause.
 It was a long process of tapering off the medication and finding a substitute I could tolerate.
-After a five month journey, I’m now beginning to grow hair again and my new medication regimen is as effective as before.
-I now see the baby hairs growing back and I can finally get my hair highlighted again, I’m starting to feel more normal.
+After a five-month journey, I’m now beginning to grow hair again, and my new medication regimen is as effective as before.
+I now see the baby hairs growing back, and I can finally get my hair highlighted again.
+I’m starting to feel more normal.

 What side effects have you experienced?